nvs/gem-leaderboards/README.md

     - [Replay](1.5/time/33_15-Arsenic-1.30.4-1.5.3.1.w3g?raw=true)
     - Notes: This game was actually played on 1.5.3.
 However, due to a bug in that version of the map, the replay needed to be edited to allow viewing it on a working version.
+Gem TD+ 1.5.3.1 was specially created for this prupose.
 Here is the [bugged replay](1.5/time/33_15-Arsenic-1.30.4-1.5.3.w3g?raw=true) for anyone interested.